DOWNSIZING YOUR HOME

 Take into consideration:

-Town and State
+- Town and State

-The size of the house?
+- The size of the house.
 Do you want an extra room for the family to stay and visit?

-Condo or House?
+- Condo or House?
 Do you want to pay an HOA?
 Or would you still take care of maintenance?

-Accessibility to amenities
+- Accessibility to amenities

-Proximity to family
+- Proximity to family

-How to Organize Your Belongings?
+How to Organize Your Belongings

 What should you keep, what should you sell or donate and what should you throw away?
 Follow these tips when going through all your belongings.

-Trim out the fat: Walk through your house and compile a list of the things that you know you don’t need.
+- Walk through your house and compile a list of the things that you know you don’t need.
 How do you know whether you need it?
 Ask yourself if you’ve used it in the past year.
 If you have lived without it, then it shouldn’t be coming with you to the new house.

-Go through all cabinets/shelves/drawers: Remove every item and only put back the things that you couldn’t live without.
+- Go through all cabinets/shelves/drawers.
+Remove every item and only put back the things that you couldn’t live without.

-Measure Your Furniture: All your existing furniture most likely won’t fit into your new, smaller space.
+- Measure your furniture: All your existing furniture most likely won’t fit into your new, smaller space.
 Measure all your furniture and plan out what will go where.
-Simply put, the stuff that won’t fit in your new home, needs to be left behind.
+Simply put, the stuff that won’t fit in your new home needs to be left behind.

-Where does it all go?
+- Where does it all go?
 You can donate items you don’t want to various charities.
-You can sell pieces to your buyers or at a yard sale, and you can give the high quality, sentimental pieces to the family.
+You can sell pieces to your buyers or at a yard sale, and you can give the high-quality, sentimental pieces to the family.

 This selling and buying process, while daunting, has been known to be very cathartic.
-If you hire an experienced agent who has worked with downsizing clients before, you’ll be in great hands.
+If you hire an experienced REALTOR® who has worked with downsizing clients before, you’ll be in great hands.
 Once you are in your new home, filled with everything you love and need, with less work to do on a daily basis, you’ll be thrilled you made the decision to downsize.